El Salvador leads world in adopting bitcoin as official currency | Business

 El Salvador on Tuesday became the first country to adopt bitcoin as legal tender, real-world experiment proponents say will lower commission costs for billions of dollars sent from abroad but which critics warned may fuel money laundering.
 The change means businesses should accept payment in bitcoin alongside the U.S. dollar, which has been El Salvador's official currency since 2001 and will remain legal tender.

-President Nayib Bukele, who has pushed for adopting the cryptocurrency, says it will help Salvadorans save about $400 million the government calculates is spent annually on commissions for remittances.
-The 40-year-old president is popular with the public but has been accused of eroding democracy, including by the U.S. Biden administration.
+President Nayib Bukele, who has pushed for adopting the cryptocurrency, says it will help Salvadorans save about $400 million the government calculates is spent annually on commissions for remittances while giving access to financial services to the unbanked.
+The 40-year-old president is popular with the public but has been accused of eroding democracy, including by the administration of U.S. President Joe Biden.

 Doubters say bitcoin could increase regulatory and financial risks for the Central American nation, and polls show Salvadorans are wary of the volatility of the cryptocurrency, which can shed hundreds of dollars in value in a day.
 To warm up a skeptical public, Bukele has promised every citizen $30 in bitcoin if they sign up for a government digital wallet.
 Ahead of the launch, El Salvador bought 400 bitcoins, Bukele said, helping drive the currency price above $52,000 for the first time since May.

-Bukele on Monday looked to temper expectations for quick results and asked for patience.
-"Like all innovations, El Salvador's bitcoin process has a learning curve.
-Every road to the future is like this and not everything will be achieved in a day, or in a month," he said on Twitter.
+"Like all innovations, El Salvador's bitcoin process has a learning curve," he said on Twitter.
+"Not everything will be achieved in a day or a month."
+LEVERS OF POWER

-The cryptocurrency has been notoriously volatile, rising to more than $64,000 in April and falling almost as low as $30,000 in May this year.
-The move to make bitcoin legal tender alongside the U.S. dollar has muddied the outlook for El Salvador's quest for more than $1 billion in financing from the International Monetary Fund (IMF).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)